 What makes a natural barefoot?

-We stand for the whole horse.
+We support the whole horse.
 What we feed them, how they are housed, and the condition of their feet, all profoundly impact this noble animal's health.
 Our model is found in nature.
 Even our domestic horses can develop a well connected and highly conditioned hoof; if provided the proper tools.

 As trained hoof care practitioners, we do not carve into the sole of the hoof or pare down the frog.
 The concavity seen in this domestic racehorse's hoof was built naturally by the horse himself.
 A knife was never used to carve the sole to obtain this deep concavity.